advancedresearch/advancedresearch.github.io/blog/2022-11-26-about-the-rush-to-contemporary-philosophical-positions.md

 Therefore, to choose one’s own being should be considered a powerful mechanism.

-It is possible that merely choosing a philosphical position might disturb the philosopher’s life to a such extent that being in itself changes.
+It is possible that merely choosing a philosophical position might disturb the philosopher’s life to a such extent that being in itself changes.
 The philosopher only has one data point and whatever the philosopher chooses to do, becomes part of the data being studied, with limited capability to compare the consequences to alternative outcomes.